Veritable Records of the Joseon Dynasty: History

-Beginning in 1445, they began creating three additional copies of the records, which they distributed at various locations around Korea for safekeeping: the Ch'unch'ugwan office in Seoul, Chungju County, Jeonju County, and Seongju County.
-Despite this precaution, during the 1592–1598 Japanese invasions of Korea, all repositories were destroyed, except for the one in Jeonju.
-The Jeonju records narrowly escaped being destroyed by fire and were only saved by the private initiative of several scholars.
+Beginning in 1445, they began creating three additional copies of the records, which were deposited in various locations across Korea in hopes that one of them would survive.
+The locations included the Ch'unch'ugwan office in Seoul, Chungju County, Jeonju County, and Seongju County.
+Despite such precautionary measures, during the 1592–1598 Japanese invasions of Korea, all but the one in Jeonju were destroyed.
+The Jeonju records narrowly escaped destruction by fire only because several scholars had taken private initiative.
 After the war, the government began maintaining five repositories at Ch'unch'ugwan, Mount Myohyang, Taebaeksan, Odaesan, and Manisan.

 The 1624 Yi Kwal's Rebellion resulted in the destruction of the Ch'unch'ugwan repository.
 It was not replaced; the government ultimately returned to printing four copies of the records and storing them at the other repositories.
 The Mount Myohyang copy was moved to Jeoksangsan in 1633.
 Part of the Manisan collection was lost during the 1636 Qing invasion of Joseon, and the surviving volumes moved to Jeongjoksan on Ganghwa Island in 1678.

 During the 1910–1945 Japanese colonial period, the records went under the control of the Japanese colonial government.
 The Jeongjoksan and Taebaeksan repositories were transferred to the holdings of Keijō Imperial University in Seoul (the city was then called "Keijō").
 The Odaesan copies were taken to Tokyo Imperial University in Japan.
 There, they were mostly destroyed during the 1923 Great Kantō earthquake.
 The remaining 46 volumes in Japan were not returned to Korea until 2006.

 The annals of the last two Joseon rulers, Veritable Records of Gojong and Veritable Records of Sunjong, are controversial and considered by modern South Korean historians to lack the impartiality of the other sources.
 This is because Japanese officials interfered in their creation and curation.
 They are thus considered relatively separate from the other records, and are not included in the National Treasures of South Korea or UNESCO's Memory of the World register.

 Around the 1945 liberation of Korea, the Jeoksangsan copies were partially looted during the instability; there are reportedly uncertain rumors that some of these copies were actually taken during the 1950–1953 Korean War to North Korea.
 The Jeongjoksan and Taebaeksan records were still held in the collection Kyujanggak, at Seoul National University (the successor to Keijō Imperial University).
 In the 1980s, the Taebaeksan copies were moved to the National Archives of Korea, Busan Center.